-Starting Kindergarten and Preschool Books for Kids
+Starting Kindergarten and Preschool Books

 A reader asked me to help her round out her list of books for incoming Preschoolers.
 I searched, and there are not tons of them.
 I decided to combine this with entering Kindergarten because in September, my youngest child will start Kindergarten.
 I feel that you can use the books somewhat interchangeably and that books that your child enjoys will be a more important factor than whether the book aligns exactly with his or her school entry point.